Telling stories about climate, food and the US

 My parents were relieved when I started writing.
 Finally, their little walking question mark could tell her stories in silence.
 Little did they know.

-I have been podcasting at Notizen aus Amerika for a couple of years now.
-Meanwhile, I wrote several books about the U.S. The next one will be a mix of recipes, stories and interviews about food along Route 66, created with chef Gabriele Frankemölle.
-We already co-wrote American Christmas (2021).
-Then there is USA 151 (2020), which I wrote with Kai Blum, after my blog Moment: New York had inspired a German publisher to offer me a book contract resulting in Fettnäpfchenführer New York (2016).
 The other part of my work life means freelance bonanza: Delivering articles to magazines during the day and overseeing a newspaper's online news desk late at night.
 Before I moved to NYC in 2010, I served as an editor-in-chief for several European magazines and taught interview skills and non-fiction writing at several German schools and universities.
 I also hosted interview programs and panels at major events like Frankfurt Book Fair.

 + I focus on people.